sinaatalay/RenderCV/docs/user_guide/index.md

 -   A directory called `classic`.

-    This directory contains the $\LaTeX$ templates of RenderCV's default built-in theme, `classic`.
+    This directory contains the Typst templates of RenderCV's default built-in theme, `classic`.
 You can update its contents to tweak the appearance of the output PDF file.

 -   A directory called `markdown`.